 Be Sure to List Your Pantry or Feeding Program with 2-1-1

-Please keep your 2-1-1 listing up to date to save you and your community members time and energy when using the service.
+Please reach out to United Way’s 2-1-1 to keep your 2-1-1 listing up to date to save you and your community members time and energy when using the service.

 The Federal Bill Emerson Good Samaritan Food Donation Act

 Partners are encouraged to seek additional food sources from businesses and organizations in the community.
 To help make these product donations possible, your organization can refer to the the Bill Emerson Good Samaritan Food Donation Act.
 The business in mind can donate fit and wholesome food to a qualifying non profit knowing that they are protected from liability when food is provided in good faith.